moarwick/react-super-styled/README.md

 ### Interactive Docs
 Try out *React Super Styled* "live" in the [DEMO](https://moarwick.github.io/react-super-styled/).
 The intent behind *RSS* is to be intuitive and readable.
 Experiment with all listed props and inspect the results! :)

 > RSS is intended for building layouts.
 For components requiring lots of additional styling, it is recommended to create new "raw" styled components.
-Having said that, the dynamically generated [DEMO](https://moarwick.github.io/react-super-styled/) page is quite complex and full-on *RSS*, yet renders under 180ms in production.
+Having said that, the dynamically generated demo page is quite complex and 100% *RSS*, yet renders under 180ms in production.

 ### Responsive Styles
-All *RSS* components accept styling props per each media breakpoint: `styles`, `smStyles`, `mdStyles`, `lgStyles` and `xlStyles`.
+Nearly all *RSS* components accept style props per each media breakpoint: `styles`, `smStyles`, `mdStyles`, `lgStyles` and `xlStyles`.
 It's a "mobile-first" approach, so use `styles` as the default (mobile "xs") style, then pass in additional styling into any of the other style props to trigger when those breakpoints are exceeded.

-Styles can be passed in as a basic string of CSS, e.g. `color: red; font-size: 32px` or an array of CSS interpolations from Styled Components' `css` helper.
+Styles can be passed in as a basic string of CSS, e.g. `"color: red; font-size: 32px"` or an array of CSS interpolations from Styled Components' `css` helper.
 Have a look at the demo [source code](https://github.com/moarwick/react-super-styled/blob/master/src/ComponentDemo.js) for usage examples.

 ### Grid
 The `Flex` (container) and `FlexItem` components support all valid Flexbox props, plus a 12-column grid implementation, including media-based columns, offsets, and gutters.
 As with styles, the responsive grid props are applied in the "mobile-first" order.

-Since gutters are optional, negative margins are applied to a `Flex` (row) only if gutter props are present.
-While `FlexItem` supports gutter props, they should be specified at the `Flex` row level (and will be passed down automatically to all direct `FlexItem` children).
+Since gutters are optional, negative margins are applied to a `Flex` container only when gutter props are present.
+While `FlexItem` supports gutter props, they should be specified at the `Flex` level (and will be passed down automatically to all *direct* `FlexItem` children).

 ### Spacing Shorthands